automl/neps/docs/reference/declarative_usage.md

 Below is a YAML configuration example for NePS covering the required arguments.
 The arguments match those that you can pass to [`neps.run()`][neps.api.run].

+In general, you can encode any of the [parameters][neps.space.parameters] into a YAML format.

 === "config.yaml"

     ```yaml